jel-lambda/new-Transweather/README.md

 ### Dataset format:

 Download the datasets and arrange them in the following format.
-T

 ```
     TransWeather
     ├── data